huggingface/transformers/docs/source/en/add_new_model.md

 cd transformers
 ```

-There are two debugging environments for running the original model, a notebook ([Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) or [Jupyter](https://jupyter.org/)) or a local Python script.
+There are two possible debugging environments for running the original model, a notebook ([Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) or [Jupyter](https://jupyter.org/)) or a local Python script.

 > [!WARNING]
-> We don't recommend setting up a GPU environment to run the original model.
-This can be costly and only verified when the model is working in Transformers.
-Instead, work in a CPU environment at first.
+> We don't recommend setting up a GPU environment to run the original model because it can be expensive.
+Instead, work in a CPU environment first to verify the model works in Transformers.
+Once it does, then you can verify it on a GPU.

-Notebooks are great for executing code cell-by-cell which can better help split logical components from one another.
+Notebooks are great for executing code cell-by-cell which can help split logical components from one another.
 It can also accelerate debugging cycles because intermediate results can be stored.
-Notebooks can also be shared which is useful for working with contributors.
+Notebooks can also be shared when working with other contributors.

 The downside of notebooks is that if you aren't used to them, it may take some time to get used to.